How Independent Insurance Agencies Can Recruit Top Talent

 If you can find them, that is – and therein lies the challenge.

-The first step to recruiting independent agents, Gazzolo explains, is understanding that these professionals can be separated into three groups:
+The first step to recruiting independent agents, Gazzolo explains, is understanding that agents can be separated into three groups:

 Knowing which level of producer talent you can afford for your agency is key, and will determine where you search for them.

-When it comes to finding more experienced producers, agency principals looking to do it on their own rather than using a recruiter can run ads on ZipRecruiter.com and Indeed.com, says Nolan Duda, Sales Manager for IdealTraits, a Michigan based company founded by insurance agency owners that specializes in helping insurance agencies identify and hire top-level talent for their agencies.
+When it comes to finding more experienced producers, agency principals looking to do it on their own rather than using a recruiter can run ads on ZipRecruiter.com and Indeed.com, says Nolan Duda, Sales Manager for IdealTraits, a Michigan-based company founded by insurance agency owners that specializes in helping agencies learn how to recruit insurance agents and other top-level talent for their agencies.

 Leveraging your own network is equally important when sourcing agents, says Duda.
 Often, finding producer talent that might be a good fit for your agency comes down to relationship recruiting.
 Putting the word out via your local Rotary Club or Chamber of Commerce can only help.